 The only area of the Library still classified according to Bliss is the Lincolnshire Collection on the first floor.
 Children's resources in the Teaching Resources Collection are classified using a simplified version of Dewey Decimal Classification.

-Firstly, find the book's shelfmark using our online catalogue, WorldCat.
-Once you have the shelfmark, go to the correct floor (shelfmarks 000-619 are on the ground floor and 620-999 on the first floor) and use the guiding at the ends of the shelving rows to find the correct section.
+First, find the book's shelfmark using our online catalogue, WorldCat.
+Once you have the shelfmark, go to the correct floor (shelfmarks 000-613 are on the ground floor and 614-999 on the first floor) and use the guiding at the ends of the shelving rows to find the correct section.

 Shelfmarks are displayed on the spines of the books, followed by the first three letters of the author's surname (or 'suffix'), e.g. ‘150 GRO’.
 The suffix allows books to be arranged in Dewey order and then in author order.
-Books with no suffix, e.g. books with no named author or books with a corporate author, are shelved at the start of the designated shelfmark.
+Books with no suffix (e.g. books with no named author) are shelved together at the start of the designated shelfmark.

 The best way to understand the system is to try to find something using the guidance above - if you have any difficulty, don't hesitate to ask for help!

 Developed in 1873 by American librarian and educator Melvil Dewey (1851-1931), and first published in 1878, the Dewey Decimal Classification scheme (DDC, or just ‘Dewey’) is the most common library classification system in the world and is used by most school, public and college libraries in the UK, as well as many university libraries.